 July 14, 2015—The D.C.
 Bar Foundation has awarded $615,000 in grants to 22 organizations that provide civil legal services to underserved, low-income residents of the District of Columbia.

-July 1, 2015—The D.C.
-Bar Board of Governors has filed a petition with the D.C.
-Court of Appeals recommending an increase in its dues ceiling to $380 to fund its projected operating expenses for at least the next five fiscal years.
+July 9, 2015—The D.C.
+Court of Appeals is seeking comments on a petition filed by the D.C.
+Bar Board of Governors recommending an increase in its dues ceiling to $380 to fund its projected operating expenses for at least the next five fiscal years.

 June 30, 2015—The District of Columbia Judicial Nomination Commission (JNC) has issued a public notice announcing that there are 16 applicants for two pending vacancies on the Superior Court of the District of Columbia.